JoeyHendricks/STATS-PAL/README.md

   <img src="https://github.com/JoeyHendricks/automated-performance-test-result-analysis/blob/master/media/images/empirical-cumulative-distribution-function-example.jpg"/>
 </p>

-> A very good explanation that helped me understand how to read CDF's can be best found John DeJesus article
+> A very good explanation that helped me understand how to read CDF's can be best found on John DeJesus excellent
-> you can find his article [here](https://towardsdatascience.com/what-why-and-how-to-read-empirical-cdf-123e2b922480).
+> article on this exact topic you can find his article [here](https://towardsdatascience.com/what-why-and-how-to-read-empirical-cdf-123e2b922480).

 ## Computing the Kolmogorov-Smirnov Distance